What does a New Jersey Appellate Court decision mean for the New Jersey Spill Act?

 IMPACT ON ENVIRONMENTAL LIABILITY

 The Appellate Division’s decision is significant in that it makes it possible for responsible parties to seek contribution much earlier in the remediation process.
 In certain circumstances, responsible parties may now be required to share in the investigation costs without a prior determination of liability.
 While such costs may be recouped once the exact cause of the contamination is proven, the court’s decision in Matejek v.
 Watson could still cause legal headaches for commercial and residential property owners.
+This ruling therefore has applications to other similar cases.
+Official court documentation is essential in cases like these.
+Are you looking to get a lawsuit off the ground but don’t know where to begin?
+If you’re in the Rocky Mountains area, then a Colorado Springs Process Server may be able to offer some advice.

 About the Author